 Use a mid-tone shade such as Mocha Latte’, Tropical Sunset or Iris to define the crease of the eye.
 Our Multi Purpose Pressed Powder Face & Eye shades, such as Acai Berry, Pink Parfait may also be used.
 To apply, start from the outside of the crease and gently move your brush across the crease toward your nose.
 Make sure to blend well with the highlighter shade so that there are no harsh edges.

-For contouring the eyes, use the darkest of the three shades, such as Brazilian Brown or Moonless Night.
+For contouring the eyes, use the darkest of the three shades, such as Brazilian Brown.
 Apply your contour shade from the outer corner of your eye to the crease, blending slightly inward.
 The contour shade should only be applied to the outer third of the eyelid.
 You may also want to use the contour shade as an eye liner.
 Please see eye liner application tips.

 For a smoky eye effect, you can use your contour or mid-tone color all over the lid, beginning at the lash line and blend as you move upwards to the crease.
 Make sure to blend well for the true "smoky eye" look!

 Dark tones make the area seem more dramatic and receding.
 Lighter shades will bring attention to the eyes and make them appear larger.